-> B. A minor ages 13 to 17 who does not meet one of the criteria in A above will have a background study that includes the following elements in addition to items one through three listed above:
+B. A minor ages 13 to 17 who does not meet one of the criteria in A above will have a background study that includes the following elements in addition to items one through five listed above:

 FBI criminal history records – Fingerprint-based